BenWassa/Vox/README.md

 ## Key Features

--   **Spaced Repetition System (SRS):** Uses a five-box Leitner system to efficiently drill vocabulary.
+-   **Spaced Repetition System (SRS):** Uses a six-box Leitner system to efficiently drill vocabulary.
 Cards you know less appear more frequently.
 -   **Grammar Tracker:** Log and track your progress through a list of essential grammar points, marking them as "seen," "practiced," or "mastered."
 -   **Dashboard:** A simple dashboard visualizes your mastery percentage for both vocabulary and grammar, keeping you motivated.
 -   **100% Offline & Private:** The entire application runs locally.
 Your progress data never leaves your machine.